 - 2 cups water, plus additional for soaking

-Kuvings Whole Slow Juicer, assembles with the juicing strainer.
+Kuvings Whole Slow Juicer, assembled with the juicing strainer.

 - Wash the soy beans well.
 Soak in water for at least 8 hours.
 Drain.